Which Borneo rainforest experience is right for you?

-Tabin felt quite different to Danum.
-It is a little closer to Lahad Datu and there are villages around supplying a workforce for nearby palm oil plantations.
-Understandably, I think this could really put some people off.
-Tabin doesn’t offer the perfect idea of a rainforest as it’s not a dense as Danum, however the more open rainforest composition allows it to shine in a different way.
+The lesser visited Tabin Wildlife Reserve felt a little different to Danum.
+It is a little closer to the Lahad Datu district, which is known as a hub of cocoa and palm oil plantations.
+Understandably, I think this could put some people off on first impressions.
+Tabin does not offer quite the immersive rainforest experience compared to Danum as it is not quite as dense, however, the more open rainforest composition allows it to shine in a different way.

 Due to the spacing between vegetation in Tabin, it’s much easier to spot wildlife and it’s actually home to more species of birds than Danum.
 Animal characteristics are often clearer to see as there is more sunlight penetrating the forest.
 A lot of creatures in Tabin that hunt in the plantations are nocturnal, so the night safari here is brilliant as you see different species, including wild cats and civets, crossing from one habitat to another to hunt.
 Tabin also has some interesting geological features including mud volcanoes, which you can witness bubbling away and, whenever there is any sort of tectonic movement in the surrounding areas, the bubbles increase in frequency.

 If you’re looking for a luxury rainforest experience then the answer is Danum Valley and Borneo Rainforest Lodge.